 On February 12, 2013, the Company once again sought authorization from its stockholders to sell shares of its common stock at a price or prices below the Company's then current net asset value per share in one or more offerings, subject to certain conditions as set forth in the proxy statement, including, without limitation, that the number of shares issued does not exceed 25% of the Company's then outstanding common stock, at a price below, but no more than 20% below, its then current net asset value (the "Stockholder Proposal").
 To permit additional time to solicit stockholder votes for the Stockholder Proposal the Company's 2013 Annual Meeting was adjourned and scheduled to reconvene on March 7, 2013 at 10:00 a.m.
-The reconvened meeting held on March 7, 2013 was also adjourned, again for the purpose of permitting additional time to solicit stockholder votes for the stockholder votes for
+The reconvened meeting held on March 7, 2013 was also adjourned, again for the purpose of permitting additional time to solicit stockholder votes for the Stockholder Proposal, and was scheduled to reconvene on April 4, 2013 at 10:00 a.m.
+Any such issuance of shares of our common stock below net asset value will be dilutive to the net asset value of our common stock.